rbb-data/svelte-starter/README.md

 | `GOOGLE_DOC_PRIVATE_KEY`   | Private key to access Google docs and sheets                           |                                              | `.env.local`             | yes        |
 | `VITE_BING_KEY`            | Allows to render Bing-powered maps (in development)                    |                                              | `.env.development.local` | yes        |
 | `VITE_BING_KEY`            | Allows to render Bing-powered maps (in production)                     |                                              | `.env.production.local`  | yes        |

+Variables in `.env` are public and loaded in all cases.
+Sensitive variables should live in a `.env.local` file that is ignored by git.
+For convenience, `.env.local.example` is an empty template file; simply add the keys and move to `.env.local`.

+If you use a Bing layer in a Leaflet map, you'll need to set the Bing API key.
+Bing has different keys for development and production, so you'll need to set the appropriate keys in `.env.development.local` (loaded in development) and `.env.production.local` (loaded in production).
+This repo contains example files for both environments, `.env.development.example` and `.env.production.example`, so that you can simply rename `.env.*.example` to `.env.*.local` and add the keys.

 Secrets and private keys are not stored in version control but you'll find them in our [wiki](https://docs.rbb-online.de/wiki/pages/viewpage.action?pageId=470686647).